Full or Overflowing Cesspit?

 A service includes a full clean, jet washing and advice on cesspit repairs, and can be carried out alongside cesspit emptying services.

-After the CCTV survey, service or cesspit emptying procedure has been carried out, Kent Drainage will offer a solution to any problems at a competitive rate.
+After the CCTV survey, service or cesspit emptying procedure has been carried out, KD Drainage will offer a solution to any problems at a competitive rate.

 Cesspits vs Septic Tanks